algorandfoundation/algokit-beaker-default-template/tests_generated/test_use_github_actions-False/README.md

 - [mypy](https://mypy-lang.org/): Static type checker.
 - [pytest](https://docs.pytest.org/): Automated testing.
  - [pip-audit](https://pypi.org/project/pip-audit/): Tool for scanning Python environments for packages with known vulnerabilities.
- - [Pre-commit](https://pre-commit.com/): A framework for managing and maintaining pre-commit hooks.
+ - [pre-commit](https://pre-commit.com/): A framework for managing and maintaining multi-language pre-commit hooks.
 It has also been configured to have a productive dev experience out of the box in [VS Code](https://code.visualstudio.com/), see the [.vscode](./.vscode) folder.